+If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Lakes Region Water is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing cold water from your tap for at least 30 seconds before using water for drinking or cooking.
 Do not use hot water for drinking and cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (1-800-426-4791).
-You may also EPA the website located visit http://water.epa.gov/drink/info/lead/index.cfm.
+You may also EPA website located http://water.epa.gov/drink/info/lead/index.cfm.

 Are all Contaminants Harmful?